 Deirdre takes the case and begins exploring Ruby objects behind the scenes.
 Though she thinks she's on familiar ground — Ruby's object model, method lookup — she's about to discover that she really has no clue.

-Nadia is currently CTO at CodeNewbie.
+Nadia is CEO at The StoryGraph.
 Before that, she co-directed Ignition Works, a company that did a mix of in-house product development and software consultancy, helping large firms to manage their cloud platforms.
 She previously worked at Pivotal and originally learnt to code at Makers Academy in London.
 She maintains speakerline.io in her spare time.

 How are you supposed to sing along with your favorite TV theme song every week if it doesn't have lyrics?
 At my house, we "meow" along (loudly).
 We also code, so I built 'Meowifier' to convert any song into a cat's meows.
 Join me in this exploration of melody analysis APIs and gratuitous cat gifs.

 I built an application that takes a song's audio and outputs a new audio file with that song's melody sung by cats.
 It's a technical feat.
 It's hilarious.
 It's beautiful.
 It's a new way to waste time on the internet.